‘Bachelor’ Alum Michelle Money Shares Rare Video Of Daughter Brielle 2 Hours Before Tragic Accident

 “Still praying,” wrote Michelle’s Bachelor Pad partner, Graham Bunn.

-“Won’t stop praying!” wrote franchise fan favorite Tenley Molzahn.
+“Won’t stop praying!” said franchise fan favorite Tenley Molzahn.

 “So happy to hear surgery went well.
-Praying for you all,” added former Bachelorette star, Deanna Pappas Stagliano.
+Praying for you all,” added former Bachelorette star DeAnna Pappas Stagliano.

 “Love you both so much,” wrote Bachelor producer Elan Gale.